 5. Set the Force.com Site to be used with Fastcall

-In the Salesforce App Launcher look for Fastcall (Lightning or Classic) then the tab for Fastcall Settings.
+In the Salesforce App Launcher look for Fastcall then the tab for Fastcall Settings.
 You will see Users Settings and Admin Settings.
 For your initial testing, you may be working in both.
 In the Fastcall application, navigate to ‘Admin Settings’ > ‘VoIP Settings’ > ‘Force.com Site’.
 Select the site you just created from the dropdown.
 Be sure to use the HTTPS site if you required a secure connection when creating the site.

 You can now continue with the next unit in the Fastcall Setup module – provisioning phones.